casdoor/casdoor-website/docs/integration/php/zentao.md

 2. Configure the filter.

-   Since the Zentao framework filters the parameters in the URL and does not allow spaces, you need to put the following code at the end of `/config/my.php`.
+   Since the Zentao framework filters the parameters in the URL and does not allow spaces, add the following at the end of `/config/my.php`.

    ```php
    $filter->oidc = new stdclass();